Home Page

 Bennett L. Gershman, The Prosecutor's Duty to Truth, 14 Geo.
 J. Legal Ethics 309 (2001)

-Just as the improbable kangaroo appears to defy the laws of nature, so Summary Courts defy the laws of natural justice.
+Just as the improbable kangaroo appears to defy the laws of nature, so Sheriff Courts defy the laws of natural justice.
 In the topsy-turvy world of the Scottish Justice System, Kangaroo Court seems an appropriate description of its proceedings.

 Here are some of the contrivances used by the System to hop around the law.